heiglandreas/slidedeck/time_is_an_illusion/20170520-phpsrbija/08-empfehlung.md

 ## Don't

-* try to get a timezone from an offset<!-- .element: class="fragment" -->
+* try to get a timezone from an offset or an abbreviation<!-- .element: class="fragment" -->
 * do funny timestamp arithmetics within the database<!-- .element: class="fragment" -->
 * store offset in the DB.
 You'll loose information<!-- .element: class="fragment" -->
 * rely on datetime-functions of the database.
 They might not be existent!<!-- .element: class="fragment" -->